Conversion rate optimization

 Trust and quality

-Can you guarantee a specific lift in conversions?
+Can you guarantee a specific conversion lift?

 Why are CRO results sometimes hard to attribute?